l30nard0/mif/doc/readme.txt

 Similar formats, as XML, will achieve same thing.

 6.2.
-Using linux network namespaces
+Using Linux network namespaces

 Decission "why namespaces are used" is present in section 1 and design document Modifications on Fedora to support MIF.
+Some may argue that this is to specific choice working only on Linux.
+However, since Android is based on Linux, systems that could potentially implement presented MIF managment are very numerous.

+Linux network namespace mechanism is used to separate network stack from link layer (L2) up.
+Its introduced as a container mechanism which allows process and network isolation for special applications (e.g. instead of using "whole Linux operating system" in sparate virtual machine, a container is created using namespaces and an application is run within).

 Required separation for PvD implementation require separation at Internet layer (L3), which will provide different routing and DNS (possibly different DNS servers) per PvD.
 Since no simple solution was found on L3, namespaces are used.
+Namespaces are simple ("elegant") solution, but maybe too strong and demanding for operating system (or maybe not).
-However, namespaces isolate network parameters from link layer, and they impose some restrictions and additions to MIF PvD model.
+Furthermore, namespaces isolate network parameters from link layer, and they impose some restrictions and additions to MIF PvD model.

 To create a PvD that will use (physical) interface, two options are available:
-1. clone interface into new one which will have its own L2 and L3 addresses and other network parameters (e.g. using macvlan driver), and move only this cloned interface into a new namespace created for this particular PvD
+1. Clone interface into new one which will have its own L2 and L3 addresses and other network parameters (e.g. using macvlan driver), and move only this cloned interface into a new namespace created for this particular PvD.
-2. move original interface into a new namespace created for this particular PvD First approach (clone) is used when PvDs are based on ethernet based interface, while second is used for special connections like VPN (as shown in demo-30).
+2. Move original interface into a new namespace created for this particular PvD.
+First approach (clone) is used when PvDs are based on ethernet based interface, while second is used for special connections like VPN (as shown in demo-30).
+The second approach changes "root" namespace since interface is moved out of it.
+However, such connection is "special", and separating it from the rest is for benefit of the system since it might have conflicting parameters with other interfaces (e.g. when VPN is used to connect with a remote network that has the same prefix as client's local network).
+If interface isn't such special one, moving it out of "root" namespace might not be the best idea - other solutions should be used (maybe using bridges).

-Problems encountered with linux namespaces are:
+Problems encountered with Linux namespaces are:
 a) L2 (and up) emulation, while L3 would be better.
    As consequence, each PvD must have its own IP address.
 While this isn't big problem with IPv6 addresses its not so with IPv4.
 We might argue that even